Skip to content

 }

-1. Validate the signature field before trusting the transaction data.
+1. Validate X-Webhook-Signature before trusting the transaction data.

-2. Use (event, transaction.id, transaction.status) as the idempotency key.
+2. Use (eventType, transaction.id) as the idempotency key.

 3. Persist or enqueue the event, then return 2xx quickly.